openvswitch/ovs/FAQ.md

    lib/ofp-actions.c, following the existing pattern.
 Then recompile and fix all of the new warnings, implementing new functionality for the new action as needed.
-(If you configure with --enable-Werror, as described in [INSTALL.md], then it is impossible to miss any warnings.)
+(If you configure with --enable-Werror, as described in [INSTALL.rst], then it is impossible to miss any warnings.)

    If you need to add an OpenFlow vendor extension action for a vendor